Report shows interest in solar rooftops rising

 Several utilities, including Eversource and National Grid, are pursuing large-scale solar projects to comply with state regulations requiring them to get more of their power from renewable sources and reduce reliance on fossil fuels.

-Jake O'Neill, a spokesman for the Conservation Law Foundation, said the missing numbers of people that are installing solar systems is "good news" and said it acknowledges "the role of more solar installations in reducing the need for expensive power from other sources."
+Jake O'Neill, a spokesman for the Conservation Law Foundation, said the increasing number of residential solar systems is "good news" and said it reflects the role of solar in "reducing the need for expensive power from other sources."

 "We still have more work to do on power infrastructure to get larger projects off the ground so people who cannot put solar on their own roof can still enjoy the cost benefits of community solar," he said.